 3. The Final Result

 While playtesting, I finished the drilling section and added decorations to the roofs of buildings, despite them not being traversable in the game.
 I then added lights that made the rig look nice from afar but also helped the player navigate the space.
-I also finished scripting the enemies and objects, as well as implemented a gif of a whale's eye for the end part.
-After playtesting, turned out some sections needed major redesigning that was related to the capabilities of the enemy AI, the tools I worked with and players' engagement with the game (more about which in Playtesting).
+I also finished scripting the enemies and objects, as well as implemented a GIF of a whale's eye for the end part.
+After playtesting, it turned out some sections needed major redesigning which was related to the capabilities of the enemy AI, the tools I worked with, and players' engagement with the game (more about which in Playtesting).

 Playtesting